samuel-lucas6/Kryptor/README.md

 $ kryptor -e -p C:\Users\samuel-lucas6\Documents\message.txt
 ```
 ### Specifying your private key
 You can use the `-x|--private` option without specifying a file path to use your default private key.
-This is the recommended approach, but it means your private keys must be kept in the default folder (`%USERPROFILE%/.kryptor` on Windows and `/home/.kryptor` on Linux and macOS).
+This is the recommended approach, but it means your private keys must be kept in the default folder, which varies depending on your operating system:

+- Windows: `%USERPROFILE%/.kryptor`
+- Linux: `/home/.kryptor`
+- macOS: `/Users/USERNAME/.kryptor`

-To specify a non-default private key, you can use `-x|--private` followed by `=[file]` like so:
+To specify a non-default private key, you can use `-x|--private` followed by `:[file]` like so:
 ```
-$ kryptor -e -x=C:\Users\samuel-lucas6\Documents\encryption.private message.txt
+$ kryptor -e -x:"C:\Users\samuel-lucas6\Documents\encryption.private message.txt"
 ```